Development Role: Systems Design

 Clayton Carmine as Heavy (Horde Mode)

-Where's The Big PUNCHES?: So, my idea for Clayton's ultimate just sprang up on me while I was thinking of another game: Doom.
+Where's The Big PUNCHES?: My idea for Clayton's ultimate just sprang up on me while I was thinking Doom.
 I just had the thought of "What if Clayton just got the berserk powerup from Doom and started punching everything?"
-Then I realized how much fun it was and committed to it.
-The idea of Clayton going berserk and just punching everything until they explode, sounded ridiculous enough that I loved it.
 While Lahni has melee cards to help with melee overall in Escape mode, I wanted Revengeance for Clayton to be a sudden surge to just start carving through enemies or pushing enemies back out of a base.
-Also, the idea of seeing a player run up to a scion and just kicking them into a crowd of enemies and blowing up sounded too much fun to not workshop. *This documentation was written up in mid-late October 2019. |
+Also, the idea of seeing a player run up to a scion and just kicking them into a crowd of enemies and blowing up sounded too much fun. *This documentation was written up in mid-late October 2019. |